 The Graduate attributes flow from University level to domain level, from domain level to institution level, from institution to programme level.
 For each programme in the FBB domain, graduate attributes are defined and the programme aims to inculcate these attributes in the students during their course of study.
-The programme level graduate attributes are clearly defined and uploaded in the programme structure of programmes attached as Appendix b1-b3 a.
-Educational Objectives:
+The programme level graduate attributes are clearly defined and uploaded in the programme structure of respective programmes.